Call now in confidence immediate help & advice 24/7

 Outdoor image of a drug and alcohol rehab clinic in Lincolnshire

-They offer 12-step support groups that are also useful if you’ve been through rehab and want somewhere free and easy to get to locally.
-These focus on the concept of a higher power.
+They offer 12-step support groups that are also useful if you’ve been through drug and alcohol rehab in Lincolnshire and want somewhere free and easy to get to locally.

 1. CAMHS Lincoln